Sea Salt Cream Iced Coffee

 drizzle a couple of spoonfuls of the sea salt cream, then give it a stir

 Speaking of which, my latest salt infatuation has been with the Murray River Pink Sea Salt.
 We’ve had some in our cupboard for a while, but after going to Australia and seeing with area where it come from I started paying a little more attention to it.
 So good.
+It is easily our favorite finishing salt now.
 The perfect sized flakes and texture, great clean taste.
 We now always have a jar of “finishing salt” on the counter filled with the tasty Murray River salt.

 Back to the coffee… the flavors together may at first be strange to the un-initiated.
-I know for me, the Vietnamese salted limeades it seemed so strange the first time I drank it.
+I know for me, the Vietnamese salted limeades seemed so strange the first time I drank them.
 But after a bit you may find yourself drawn in and addicted to the flavors.
 As much as I love coffee, the Sea Salted Cream Iced Coffees spur those cravings.
-It isn’t something I want everyday, but once every week or two is perfect to get that fix.
+Now every week or two is a necessity and perfect to get that fix.